protoboolean/shakemon/dev_records/ITERATION_01.md

-# First Iteration Objective
+# First Iteration Objectives

-Implement and test use-case that calls two interfaces that represent our foreign APIs.
+Implement and test use-case that calls two interfaces representing our foreign APIs.

 Fake services will be used instead of real ones.

+No Error Handling.

+No I/O adapters.